gradio-app/gradio/guides/real_time_speech_recognition.md

 So what's happening here?
 The `transcribe` function takes a single parameter, `audio`, which is a filepath to the audio file that the user has recorded.
 The `pipeline` object expects a filepath and converts it to text, which is returned to the frontend and displayed in a textbox.

 Let's see it in action!
-(Record a short audio clip and then click submit):
+(Record a short audio clip and then click submit, or [open in a new tab](https://huggingface.co/spaces/abidlabs/full-context-asr)):

 <iframe src="https://hf.space/gradioiframe/abidlabs/full-context-asr/+" frameBorder="0" height="350" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>